CAMB-DSbD/tee-compartimentalisation-study-case/README.md

 We are interested in evaluating two attestable properties:

-- the operation of the cloud-based attestation procedure discussed in - [Steps Toward a Shared Infrastructure for Multi-Party Secure Private Computing in Official Statistics, Fabio Ricciato, Mar 2024.](https://doi.org/10.1177/0282423X241235259 "Fabio Ricciato")
+- the operation of the cloud-based attestation procedure discussed in - [attestablelauncher](https://github.com/CAMB-DSbD/attestablelauncher "repository")

 - some performance properties of the attestbables created